 We also make it easy to protect your Cash Account in the event that someone gets ahold of your debit card.
 You can lock and unlock your Wealthfront debit card right from the Wealthfront app or on our website.
 Locking your card can prevent unauthorized purchases and withdrawals from your Cash Account – it’s a great option if you temporarily misplace your Wealthfront debit card and want to make sure no one else is able to use it.

 When you invest with Wealthfront, your investments are insured, too.
 We protect your Investment Account with SIPC insurance, which covers your investments up to $500,000, $250,000 of which can be in cash.
 SIPC oversees the liquidation of firms that close when the firm is bankrupt or in financial trouble, and customer assets are missing.
 You should know that, because of the financial safeguards required by regulators, it’s exceptionally rare for an investor to lose money when a brokerage goes out of business – and it’s only in the rare situation that investor assets are missing that SIPC insurance comes into play.
 In fact, SIPC only had two new cases between 2014 and 2020.
 Still, we hope our clients get some peace of mind knowing that their investments are insured.

 It’s important to understand that this insurance doesn’t protect you against your investments declining in value – over the short term, that’s a normal part of being an investor and shouldn’t cause long-term investors too much concern.
-To learn more about SIPC insurance and how it differs from FDIC insurance, check out our blog post on the subject.
+To learn more, read our blog post about SIPC insurance and how it differs from FDIC insurance.

 How we protect your data